Mean-based incomplete pairwise comparisons method with the reference values: Introduction

-The Heuristic Rating Estimation (HRE) method is one of the decision making techniques based on comparing alternatives in pairs \citep{Kulakowski2014hrea}.
-At the core of HRE there is an assumption that the priorities of some (referential) alternatives are initially known.
-Hence, priorities need to be calculated only for non-reference alternatives with previously unknown ranking values.
-Initially, we defined HRE assuming that the priority of a single alternative should correspond to the weighted arithmetic mean of the other alternatives \citep{Kulakowski2014hrea,Kulakowski2015ahre,Kulakowski2016note}.
-This assumption makes the HRE similar to the Eigenvalue method (EVM) of calculating the priority in AHP \citep{Kulakowski2016srot}.
-Later we defined the geometric HRE \citep{Kulakowski2015hreg}.
-Both arithmetic and geometric HRE, however, assume the existence of all pairwise comparisons, i.e. between any two of the alternatives considered.
-As with AHP, this can make it difficult to collect the data needed to calculate the ranking \citep{Harker1987amoq}.
-Therefore, in this paper, we propose procedures to calculate the ranking for an incomplete set of comparisons.
-Thanks to this solution, for a certain number of pairs of alternatives, we do not have to compare to get a ranking.
-This solution reduces the working time of experts, speeds up the decision-making process and lowers its cost.
+The heuristic rating estimation (HRE) method, the extension of which is the subject of this paper, is one of the decision-making techniques based on pairwise comparisons \citep{Kulakowski2014hrea}.
+At the core of HRE is the assumption that the priorities of some (reference) alternatives are initially known.
+Hence, weights need to be calculated only for non-reference alternatives with previously unknown ranking values.
+Initially, we defined arithmetic HRE assuming that the priority of a single alternative should correspond to the arithmetic mean of the comparisons-weighted priorities of other options \citep{Kulakowski2014hrea,Kulakowski2015ahre,Kulakowski2016note}.
+This assumption makes the HRE similar to the Eigenvalue method (EVM) \citep{Saaty1977asmf} for calculating priorities in AHP \citep{Kulakowski2016srot}.
+Later, we defined geometric HRE, which has assumptions somewhat similar to those of the Geometric Mean Method (GMM) \citep{Kulakowski2015hreg,Crawford1987tgmp}.
+Both arithmetic and geometric HRE, however, assume the existence of all possible pairwise comparisons, i.e., between any two of the alternatives considered.
+In the case of AHP, EVM, and GMM methods, the assumption that a complete set of comparisons must be used has been relaxed \citep{Harker1987amoq,kulakowski2020otgm}.